arir2001/projectfour/README.md

 ## Visitor experiences

-### As a first time visitor, I want to:
+### As a first time visitor, I want to
+- Understand the point of the business

-- See testimonials
+- See the possble services
 - View the blog to get a sense of the life coach

 ### As a returning visitor, I want to: